CSCfi/csc-user-guide/docs/support/conda.md

    environments directly from the command line.

-In practice, you only need to create a single environment.yaml file for each your environments, and then use a single conda command
+In practice, you only need to create a single environment.yaml file for each your environments, see examples below, and then use a single conda command

 ```bash
 conda env create -f <envname>.yaml